best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/07_differential_expression.md

 For our tutorial dataset, with only one replicate in each condition, we can't apply these these methods and so our `p-values` will suffer from pseudoreplication bias.
 Findings should be considered hypothesis generating.

 To demonstrate, we'll use `FindMarkers` on cluster 6 cells to find differences between `ctrl` and `stim`.
-First, select the cluster 6 cells in a new seurat object using `subset`:
+First, select the cluster 6 cells in a new Seurat object using `subset`:
 ```R
 cluster_6 = subset(integ_seurat, ident = 6)
 ```